WASHINGTON STATE

 • Robust supply chain assessments: Regular reviews of your entire supply chain (from raw materials and manufacturing locations to logistics providers) can help identify vulnerabilities or inefficiencies.
 Identifying chokepoints and diversification opportunities ahead of time can help mitigate delays and tariff exposure.

-Duty Deferral and Reduction
+Duty deferral and reduction

 • Foreign trade zones (FTZs): There are 11 FTZs in Washington State that allow for duty deferral until goods leave the zone for U.S. consumption.